Ticker

 Introduction

-• Multitude of misunderstandings
+• Repeated misunderstandings

-• Longer response times
+• Longer time to get a response

 • Damage to your professional reputation

-• Saves you and your recipient time
+• Saves you time and the recipient time

-• Can help build relationships
+• Can help foster relationships

-Your subject line is the headline of your message.
-It should communicate to your reader what is in store for them.
-Good Examples: "An update on the Q2 marketing campaign" "Team meeting - Thursday at 2PM" Bad Examples: "Hi" or "Important info" A clear subject line increases the likelihood your email will be opened and acted upon.
+Bad Examples: "Hi" or "Important info" A clear subject line increases the likelihood your email will be opened and acted upon.

 2. Use a Professional Greeting